olufemithompson/multibeanconfig/README.md

 }
 ```
 ### Explanation of the Code
-In this section, you learned how to utilize the @MultipleBean annotation to manage your beans efficiently within your Spring application:
+In this section, you learned how to utilize the `@MultipleBean` annotation to manage your beans efficiently within your Spring application.

 - **Constructor Injection**: This method ensures that the configuration is provided when the bean is created.

 - **Autowiring**: This approach allows Spring to automatically inject the dependencies into your class, making it easier to manage but less explicit compared to constructor injection.

-- **@Value Injection**: Using @Value, you can directly assign configuration values to class fields.
+- **@Value Injection**: Using `@Value`, you can directly assign configuration values to class fields.

 - **HttpConfig Class**: This class centralizes your configuration properties and maps them from the application.yml file, allowing for cleaner and more organized code.